smoothstack-stephen/library-management-service/README.md

 - [ ] Write unit testing methods

 - [ ] Next Steps
-  - [ ] Add ability to query by name instead of id (for user convenience)
+  - [ ] Add detailed description of classes and methods in this README
-    - [ ] Add handling of duplicate names (make user choose from a list)
+  - [ ] Add ability to query by name instead of id (with handling of duplicate results)